facebookresearch/personal-timeline/README.md

 (Note: please select `No` for image enrichment for now.
 It is currently implemented within the `offline_processing.py` step.)
 (Note*: please select `Yes` at the last step for exporting the LLEntries.)

-# Step 3: Create Inverted Index Files (optional):

-1. Create a data directory and a sym link to that directory inside the repo

-    $ mkdir ~/data
-    $ ln -s ~/data
-2. Run

-    $ python -m src.create_index
-This will create a `date_inverted_index.json` file in the data directory used in next step.

-# Step 4: Running the offline enrichment and summarization pipeline
+# Step 3: Running the offline enrichment and summarization pipeline

 * Install all required packages (see above and `requirements.txt`).
 * Register a Hugging Face account and request a Huggingface access token: [Link](https://huggingface.co/docs/hub/security-tokens)